funkia/turbine/README.md

 heavily inspired by functional techniques found in Haskell.

 * Purely functional.
 * Implemented in TypeScript.
+Later on we'd like to support PureScript as well.
 * Based on classic FRP.
 Behaviors represents values that changes over time and streams provide reactivity.
 Funnel uses the FRP library [Hareactive](https://github.com/Funkia/hareactive).
 * A component-based architecture.
 Components are encapsulated and composable.
-Components are monads and are typically used and composed with do-notation.
+Components are monads and are typically used and composed with do-notation (do-notation is implemented with generators).
 * Constructed DOM elements reacts directly to behaviors and streams.
   This avoids the overhead of using virtual DOM and should lead to great performance.
 * Side-effects are expressed with a declarative IO-like monad.
 This allows for easy testing of effectful code.
+Furthermore, the IO-monad is integrated with FRP.
+This makes it possible to perform side-effects in response to user input.
 * The entire dataflow through applications is explicit and easy to follow.